 The vast majority of credit card rates are variable, tied to the Prime Rate.
 As a result, we expect to see credit card rates rise the same amount as the Fed’s target.

-- A 25-basis point increase will cost credit card users at least an additional $1.6 billion in the next year, on top of the hikes so far.
+- A 25-basis point increase (7% probability) will cost credit card users at least $1.75 billion over the next 12 months.

-- Due to the 425 basis points in rate hikes during 2022, credit card users will wind up with at least $27.2 billion more in interest charges in 2023 than they would have otherwise.
+- Due to the 525 basis points in rate hikes between March 2022 and July 2023, credit card users will wind up with at least $36.7 billion in extra interest charges over the next 12 months.

 Mortgages: